Are You Ready for the Ultimate Michigan Scavenger Hunt?

 Cass – In spring, take in the incredible wildflower splendor at Dowagiac Woods Nature Sanctuary where over 50 types of plants are in bloom.
 You can also visit any other time of year to experience the woods’ extensive diversity of plant species.

 Chippewa – Watch the massive freighters roll into the Soo Locks, a wonder of engineering and human ingenuity.
-At the Lower Falls in Tahquamenon Falls State Park, you can rent a row boat and take it out to the island.
+Or rent a row bow at the Lower Falls in Tahquamenon Falls State Park, and take it out to the island.
 It’s a nice little hike around the island for kids, and small wading pools that they can take a quick dip in!

 Clare – Visit the original Cops & Doughnuts location.